Article I: Name

 Section 1: Membership requirements for the Riverside County Young Democrats will be the same as those of the Young Democrats of America, except that members must reside in or be registered to vote in Riverside County or an adjoining county.

-Section 2: Membership will not be affected by race, ethnicity, national origin, sex, disability, gender, sexual orientation, or religion.
+Section 2: Membership will not be affected/determined by: race, ethnicity, national origin, sex, disability, gender, sexual orientation, or religion.

 Section 3: Members in good standing must: